Back to all posts

 Creating a great intake form is just the first step.
 To truly make it a cornerstone of your practice, you need to use it effectively with every client, every time.
 This means understanding your legal obligations, communicating clearly with your clients, and keeping your records up-to-date.
 These practices not only protect you and your clients but also build the kind of trust that turns first-time visitors into loyal regulars.

-Understand HIPAA and Legal Requirements
+Stay Compliant: HIPAA and Legal Basics

 While many massage therapists aren’t technically “covered entities” under HIPAA, handling client health information means privacy is paramount.
 Adopting HIPAA’s principles as a best practice shows your commitment to professionalism and client confidentiality.
 It’s also crucial to remember that laws can vary.
 As the American Massage Therapy Association advises, you should always check your local and state laws to ensure your forms and procedures meet all legal requirements.
 This protects your clients’ sensitive information and safeguards your business.